chronushealth/Analyze_this_dataset/README.md

 ## Information about the dataset
 * signal_1.dat is a measured signal for 1s.
 Data is sampled at Fs = 50MHz.
 Records multiple events.
 * signal_2.dat is a single pulse giving characteristic information about an event occuring.
-* Measurement are from an electrical signal
+* Both signals are electrical measurements

 For both datasets, height, width and area under the pulse give us characteristic information about the event.